-Educator for more than seventeen years; English major with significant graduate work in education and theology, I have several years' experience in direct classroom teaching and individual tutoring in all lower school subjects and middle/upper school general science, earth science, and Spanish I and II, together with several years' experience in higher education administration and direct student support services.
+Educator for more than twenty years; English major with significant graduate work in education and theology, I have several years' experience in direct classroom teaching and individual tutoring in all lower school subjects and middle/upper school general science, earth science, English language arts, and Spanish I & II, together with several years' experience in higher education administration and direct student support services.

 My instructional methodology includes multisensory presentation and multidisciplinary application of content material, with an age- and content-appropriate balance between the "back to basics" approach and more stimulating and challenging learning activities.
-I enjoy all subjects at the elementary level, but my particular strengths lie in working with older students in English/language arts, literature and writing, introductory to intermediate Spanish, philosophy, religion, theology, and social studies.
+I enjoy all subjects at the elementary level, and my particular strengths lie in working with older students in English language arts, literature and writing, introductory to intermediate Spanish, social studies, and religion, philosophy, and theology.

-Overview of the whole Bible, Old Testament Survey, New Testament Survey, book, chapter, character, and thematic studies; authorship, canonization, law and grace, soteriology, ecclesiology, eschatology, biblical doctrines and systematic theology, biblical literature and literary forms (with introductory textual and form criticism), the Pauline and Hebrew Christian epistles, biblical types/symbology, cross-referencing, using concordances, Bible handbooks, and other study aids, creation hypotheses, biblical and scientific creationism, Israel in prophecy, premillennialism, amillennialism, postmillennialism, dispensationalism, apologetics.
-Can adapt to students studying Bible, religion, philosophy, theology, catechism as undergraduates and below (not seminarians), and can teach Bible, religion, philosophy, theology, apologetics, catechism, and The Bible in Literature as a high school elective and for homeschoolers, in Christian schools, and in local church educational programs.
-Can assist with curriculum selection and curriculum development.
+I attended North Star Bible Institute and Trinity Theological Seminary.
+I also took Religion classes at Norwich University and numerous biblical studies and Christian discipleship courses through various church ministries.
+I taught children's and adult Sunday school and taught at Christian camps.
+My studies include an overview of the whole Bible; Old Testament Survey; New Testament Survey; book, chapter, character, and thematic studies; authorship; canonization; law and grace; soteriology; ecclesiology; eschatology; biblical doctrines and systematic theology; biblical literature and literary forms (with introductory textual and form criticism); the Pauline and Hebrew Christian epistles; biblical types/symbology; cross-referencing, using concordances, Bible handbooks, and other study aids; creation hypotheses; biblical and scientific creationism; Israel in prophecy; premillennialism, amillennialism, postmillennialism, and dispensationalism; and apologetics.
+I can adapt to students studying Bible, religion, philosophy, theology, and catechism as undergraduates and below (not seminarians), and can teach Bible, religion, philosophy, theology, apologetics, catechism, and biblical literacy/the Bible in literature as a high school elective and for homeschoolers, in Christian schools, and in local church educational programs.
+I can assist with curriculum selection and development.